-The plan was for the six Cockle Mk II two-man canoes to be transported to the area of the Gironde estuary by submarine, and after launch for them to be paddled by night to Bordeaux.
+The plan was for the six Cockle Mk II two-man canoes to be transported to the area of the Gironde estuary by submarine, and after launch for them to be paddled by night to Bordeaux, where the German garrison was headed by Admiral Johannes Bachmann, heading the Marinebefehlshaber Westfrankreich command.
 On arrival the six two-man parties were to attack the docked cargo ships with limpet mines and then escape overland to Spain.
 Twelve men from No.1 section were selected for the raid and, together with the commanding officer and one reserve, the party therefore totalled 13 men.
 Only two men survived the raid.

 The Royal Marines Boom Patrol Detachment was formed on 6 July 1942 at Southsea near Portsmouth, and was commanded by a Royal Marines officer, Major Herbert 'Blondie' Hasler with Captain J. D. Stewart as his second in command.
 The detachment comprised 34 men and, based at Lumps Fort, often exercised in Portsmouth harbour and patrolled the harbour boom at night.